spiral/docs/templater/expert.md

 <use path="default:elements/input" as="form.input"/>
 ```

-To import bundle to your view or layout simple write:
+To import your bundle into your view or layout, simply write:

 ```html
 <use bundle="elements/bundle"/>
 ```

-Now all elements will be automatically imported based on desired namespaces.
+Now all the elements will be automatically imported based on the desired namespaces.

-> Do not forget that you can declare use tags in parent view layout, it will inherit all parent uses.
+> Don't forget that you can declare use tags in parent view layout.
+They will inherit all parent uses.

 ## Overwriting default html tags (danger!)
-Information in this section is for **educational purposes only**, do not ovewrite default html tags as might cause any set of unpredicable problems in future.
+Information in this section is for **educational purposes only**.
+Do not ovewrite the default HTML tags as this might cause any set of unpredicable scenarios in the future.

-As you already found, we can create your widgets using dynamic attributes and context block to make them behave as normal html tags, as result combining this knowlege with alis based import you can overwrite existed html tag (but you should't).
+As you already seen, we can create your widgets using dynamic attributes and context block to make them behave as normal HTML tags.
+As a result, combining this knowledge with an alias based import, you can overwrite an existing HTML tag (but you should't).
 Let's try to create our tag to replace "a" element ("elements/a.php" view).

 ```html
 <a class="custom-class ${class}" node:attributes>${context}</a>
 ```

-Now we can use such tag in our view:
+Now we can use this tag in our view:

 ```html
 <use path="elements/a" as="a"/>